How to Read Your Bill from Spark Energy After Switching Electricity and Natural Gas

-If you live in an area with energy deregulation, you may be able to save some money by switching electricity companies or natural gas suppliers.
+If you live in an area with energy deregulation, you may be able to shop for electricity and/or natural gas services then switch to another third-party energy retailer.
+Switching to another energy retailer is not mandatory in certain states, you may be able to remain with your local utility.
 How energy deregulation works depends on where you live.

 The most important thing to remember about switching is that energy supply is different from energy transmission and delivery.
-That’s why your energy bill is made up of two separate charges, one for supply and one for transmission and delivery.
+That’s why your energy bill is made up of two separate charges, one for supply and one for the local utility transmission and delivery.

 What Spark Energy Does:

-- We buy electricity and natural gas from the power generation companies and sell it to you directly
+- We buy electricity/natural gas from the power generation and natural gas production companies and sell it to you directly.

 What Your Local Utility Does:

 - They deliver electricity or natural gas to your home or business

 - They respond to things like power outages or gas leaks